Table of Contents

 💰Most Expensive Neighborhoods in Frederick County

 Obviously, the most expensive neighborhoods aren’t necessarily “the best” neighborhoods.
-Every home buyer can find their “best home” in their budget.
+Every home buyer can find their “best home” within their budget.

 But it sure is fun to look at expensive homes, isn’t it?!
 Here are the most expensive neighborhoods in Frederick with the most expensive sold price for the previous 18 months: